Vanishing (2024)

 Do You Still Love Me?
 (2015)

-A performance with 4 die-hard core football fans and 4 actors on stage
+Performance with 4 die-hard core football fans and 4 actors on stage

 Two worlds – football and theatre – with seemingly not much in common.
 One is opium for the masses and a multibillion-dollar industry, whose legions of supporters and their network of organisations often act as a litmus test for society’s repressed mores: from nationalism and xenophobia to political violence and civil wars.
 Theatre, on the other hand, is one of fine arts whose liberal and enlightened ethos allegedly stands as counterbalance to such dangerous tendencies.
 What could ensue from a meeting of these two worlds?